GCC is committed to ensuring all Children (i.e all persons under the age of 18 ) participating in cricket have a safe and positive experience.

 - Have a responsibility for safeguarding children, and understand how the “Safe Hands Policy” applies to them

 - Are recruited and appointed in accordance with ECB guidelines and relevant legislation including Disclosure and Barring Service (DBS) checks.

 - Are provided with support, through education and training, so they are aware of, and can adhere to, good practice and Code of Conduct guidelines defined by the ECB

-- Ensuring the name and contact details of the Club Welfare Officer is available:- As the first point of contact for parents, children and volunteers/staff within the club – As a local source of procedural advice for the club, its committee and members
+- Ensuring the name and contact details of the Club Safeguarding Officer is available:- As the first point of contact for parents, children and volunteers/staff within the club – As a local source of procedural advice for the club, its committee and members

 - Providing an environment where the views of children, parents and volunteers are sought and welcomed on a range of issues.
 This will help us create an environment where people have the opportunity to voice any concerns to the Club